javipalanca/simfleet/docs/quickstart.rst

 Quickstart
 ============

-This quickstart guide demonstrates how to launch a basic simulation in SimFleet using vehicles as the sole mode of transportation.
-Make sure you have the appropriate configuration file (in this case, ``vehicles.json``), which already defines vehicle movements with specified origins and destinations.
+This quickstart guide demonstrates how to launch a basic simulation in SimFleet using vehicles as the sole mode of transportation with the web-based graphical interface (GUI).
+Make sure you have the appropriate configuration file (in this case, ``vehicles.json``), which defines vehicle movements with specified origins and destinations.

 Steps to Start a Simulation: